 The discriminatory harassment policy covers harassment based on gender, race, color, religion, national origin, citizenship, handicap, age, sexual orientation, or status as a Vietnam-era veteran.
 A University Harassment Counselor has been appointed to assist those who believe they have been the subject of discriminatory harassment, or who have become aware of discriminatory harassment.
 The Discriminatory Harassment Policy is found in Section 1, Policy 1-200-025 of the Boston College Policies and Procedures.
 A copy of this policy may be obtained from the Department of Human Resources, 129 Lake Street.
-Additional information about the policy and its application and use may be found here.
+Please see also additional information.

 Discriminatory harassment is any conduct that, by reference to gender, race, color, religion, national origin, citizenship, handicap, age, sexual orientation, or status as a Vietnam-era veteran, intentionally or recklessly abuses, ridicules, or disparages a person or persons so as to adversely affect their academic or work performance at Boston College.
 Discriminatory harassment is a violation of University policy and, in many forms, violates state and federal law as well.